mlaursen/react-md/examples/gatsby-typescript/README.md

 ## What's Included

-This example will setup an example Gatsby + react-md app that has the following
+This example will setup an example Gatsby + ReactMD app that has the following
 features:

 - [\_variables.scss](./src/styles/_variables.scss) to override the default